mlflow/mlflow/docs/source/gateway/index.rst

 In the above example, ``openai`` is the `provider` for the model.

-As of now, the MLflow AI Gateway supports the following providers:
+As of now, the Databricks AI Gateway supports the following providers:

 * **openai**: This is used for models offered by `OpenAI <https://platform.openai.com/>`_ and the `Azure <https://learn.microsoft.com/en-gb/azure/cognitive-services/openai/>`_ integrations for Azure OpenAI and Azure OpenAI with AAD.
 * **anthropic**: This is used for models offered by `Anthropic <https://docs.anthropic.com/claude/docs>`_.
 * **cohere**: This is used for models offered by `Cohere <https://docs.cohere.com/docs>`_.
 * **databricks-model-serving**: This is used for Databricks Model Serving endpoints with compatible schemas.
 See :ref:`config_databricks_model_serving`.

 More providers are being added continually.
-Check the latest version of the MLflow AI Gateway Docs for the most up-to-date list of supported providers.
+Check the latest version of the Databricks AI Gateway Docs for the most up-to-date list of supported providers.

-Remember, the provider you specify must be one that the MLflow AI Gateway supports.
+Remember, the provider you specify must be one that the Databricks AI Gateway supports.
 If the provider is not supported, the Gateway will return an error when trying to route requests to that provider.

 Routes
 ------

-`Routes` are central to how the MLflow AI Gateway functions.
+`Routes` are central to how the Databricks AI Gateway functions.
 Each route acts as a proxy endpoint for the user, forwarding requests to its configured :ref:`provider <providers>`.

-A route in the MLflow AI Gateway consists of the following fields:
+A route in the Databricks AI Gateway consists of the following fields:

 * **name**: This is the unique identifier for the route.
-This will be part of the URL when making API calls via the MLflow AI Gateway.
+This will be part of the URL when making API calls via the Databricks AI Gateway.

 * **route_type**: The type of the route corresponds to the type of language model interaction you desire.
 For instance, ``llm/v1/completions`` for text completion operations, ``llm/v1/embeddings`` for text embeddings, and ``llm/v1/chat`` for chat operations.